ahjohn019/fooder-malproject/README.txt

    - addon(must have purchase one exclude quantity) - only 1(exp) =  1+2+3+4 = (10)
    - quantity = 1
    - total = 14

+Auth Problem :
+- 1) User can see other people order, when payment it affect other order status account.

+Plan:
+- 1) Set Auth on order express api
+- 2) Rebuild structure of order database